saucelabs/sauce-docs/docs/orchestrate.md

 description: Fast and reliable test orchestration for mobile and web apps, at scale.
 ---

-Sauce Labs Orchestrate is a new and unique approach to web and mobile application testing that increases test execution speed and enables end-to-end test orchestration.
+Sauce Orchestrate is a new and unique approach to web and mobile application testing that increases test execution speed and enables end-to-end test orchestration.
 Orchestrate allows you to:

 - **Test faster, from anywhere:** Sauce Orchestrate decreases network overhead and reduces the latency between the test and the device or browser.